GAO’s recommendations database contains report recommendations that still need to be addressed.

 Agency: Department of Energy Status: Open Priority recommendation

 Comments: DOE concurred with the recommendation.
 In January 2018, DOE issued a revision to DOE Policy 450.4A.
 The revised policy states that organizations should foster a culture that allows employees to "feel free to raise safety concerns without fear of retaliation...and supporting a questioning attitude concerning safety by all employees."
 However, the policy does not define the appropriate steps DOE should take to hold contractors accountable for creating a chilled work environment.
-We will continue to work with DOE to determine whether they plan to make additional changes to the policy to address our recommendation.
+As of May 2020, we are continuing to work with DOE to determine whether they plan to make additional changes to the policy to address our recommendation.